MicrosoftDocs/defender-docs/defender-for-iot/set-up-rbac.md

 This article shows you how to set up the new roles and permissions to access the site security and Defender for IoT specific features.

-To make general changes to RBAC roles and permissions that relate to all other areas of Defender for IoT, see [<!--set up/ adjust/ -->configure general RBAC permissions](permissions.md).
+To make general changes to RBAC roles and permissions that relate to all other areas of Defender for IoT, see [configure general RBAC permissions](permissions.md).

 [!INCLUDE [defender-iot-preview](../includes//defender-for-iot-defender-public-preview.md)]